 With modern sophisticated analytics we have the ability to track almost everything about where and how we spend our dollars, and to make sure that we only spend money when it’s going to grow our business.
 This includes defining and measuring your mobile app ROI.

-Today’s app analytics tools are rapidly improving to catch up to the more mature web analytics offerings.
+The best app analytics tools today are rapidly improving to catch up to the more mature web analytics offerings.
 And in today’s highly competitive app landscape, it’s more important than ever to understand mobile app analytics — and to know from day one of a project what success looks like and how to get there.
 Here are five steps to getting ROI from your mobile app.

 1. Create a measurement plan